KennyHT/learn-kubernetes/labs/4-replicas.md

 # Replicas Lab

-This lab is a bit different in that you'll be creating the replicaset.yaml yourself.
+This lab is a bit different in that you'll be creating the the `api-replicaset.yaml` yourself.

 ## Code challenge